Multiple organ dysfunction syndrome

 There are different stages of organ dysfunction for certain different organs, both in acute and in chronic onset, whether or not there are one or more organs affected.
 Each stage of dysfunction (whether it be the heart, lung, liver, or kidney) has defined parameters, in terms of laboratory values based on blood and other tests, as to what it is (each of these organs' levels of failure is divided into stage I, II, III, IV, and V).
 The word "failure" is commonly used to refer to the later stages, especially IV and V, when artificial support usually becomes necessary to sustain life; the damage may or may not be fully or partially reversible.

+Signs and symptoms

+Multiple organ dysfunction syndrome can trigger a variety of symptoms throughout the body.
+Because MODS can impact any organ system, the specific symptoms experienced will depend on which organs are affected.
+Initially, these signs may be mild as the underlying illness progresses towards MODS.
+However, as the condition worsens, the symptoms can become more severe.

+These symptoms include low urine output, nausea, vomiting, and loss of appetite.
+Some patients experience mental symptoms like confusion and may feel fatigued.
+Symptoms like fever, chills, irregular heartbeat, and quick/shallow breathing are also common.
+Multiple cases of MODS also suffer chest and abdominal pain, and patients may even lose consciousness.

 Cause

 The condition results from infection, injury (accident, surgery), hypoperfusion and hypermetabolism.
 The primary cause triggers an uncontrolled inflammatory response.

 Sepsis is the most common cause of multiple organ dysfunction syndrome and may result in septic shock.
 In the absence of infection, a sepsis-like disorder is termed systemic inflammatory response syndrome (SIRS).
 Both SIRS and sepsis could ultimately progress to multiple organ dysfunction syndrome.
 In one-third of the patients, however, no primary focus can be found.
 Multiple organ dysfunction syndrome is well established as the final stage of a continuum: SIRS + infection → sepsis → severe sepsis → Multiple organ dysfunction syndrome.

 Currently, investigators are looking into genetic targets for possible gene therapy to prevent the progression to multiple organ dysfunction syndrome.
 Some authors have conjectured that the inactivation of the transcription factors NF-κB and AP-1 would be appropriate targets in preventing sepsis and SIRS.
 These two genes are pro-inflammatory.
 They are essential components of a normal healthy immune response, however, so there is risk of increasing vulnerability to infection, which can also cause clinical deterioration.